Lucas-Erkana/School-Library/README.md

 Clone this repository to your desired folder:

 - Create a local directory where you can clone the project
-- Clone the project to your directory by running
   - `https://github.com/Lucash2022/School-Library.git`

 ### Usage